Mahesh-1824/CS621-Logic-and-Applications/Readme.md

 ## Question 1

-This script solves a specific problem.
-No input files are required.
-You can run the script directly.

 ## Question 2

 This script reads input data from a file named `2.txt`.
 The file format is as follows: